Depermitto/randshow/README.md

 - Much improved version of LCG, the [Permuted Congruential Generator](https://en.wikipedia.org/wiki/Permuted_congruential_generator?useskin=vector) *RECOMMENDED*

 # Usage
-Simply download the contents of *include* directory `#include "randshow.hpp"` in your code.
+Simply download the contents of *include* directory and `#include "randshow.hpp"` in your code.
 If you wish to extend the functionality of the library or add your own engines, extend the `RNG` interface.

 ### Examples
 ```C++